rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 ### Determining Functional Composition with HUMAnN

 We will now functionally annotate the metagenomes using HUMAnN.
-Note, that we will be using the same HMP samples used above.

 ### Running DIAMOND search against KEGG